The Day Your World Fell Apart. The Devastating Grief of Losing a Child

-Two years ago on March 21st 2014 my best friend lost her beautiful 27 year old daughter Natalie to Heaven.
-This is the most destroying news any parent could ever receive and the biggest fear we all have while raising our children!
+My best friend recently lost her beautiful 27-year-old daughter, Natalie, to Heaven.
+This is the most devastating news any parent ever receives.
+It is the biggest fear we all have while raising our children!

-Keeping them safe is the biggest priority of our lives and can be very difficult especially in the teen years when kids think they know everything about life.
+Keeping our children safe is the biggest priority of our lives.
+It can be very difficult, especially in the teen years.
+During this time, kids think they know everything about life.
 Didn’t we all?

-Do you think they want to be sad 24 hours a day and thinking non-stop about the loss of their loved one?
-They do not choose to be here and no one is ever prepared when they lose a child or a sibling.
+Do you think they want to be sad all the time?
+Do you think they want to think non-stop about the loss of their loved one?
+They did not choose to be here.
+No one is ever prepared when they lose a child or a sibling.
 It’s not the way life is supposed to go.

-Gentle conversations, holding them when they cry, understanding that their pain will never really subside and just listening to what they have to say is very important!
-They need you regardless of when they say they are doing alright ~ how could anyone be alright when a huge part of their heart has broken off into a million pieces and can never be replaced?
+Gentle conversations are crucial.
+Hold them when they cry.
+Understand that their pain will never really subside.
+Just listen to what they have to say.
+They need you, even when they say they are doing alright.
+How could anyone be alright when a huge part of their heart has broken off into a million pieces?
+Their child can never be replaced.

-They know it can be hard to be around them when they are hurting so badly but telling them to “move on” or “it will get better in time” is not consoling to them and has quite the opposite effect.
-So much so, that they will try to deal with their pain on their own & keep it to themselves.
+They know it can be hard to be around them when they are hurting so much.
+Telling them to “it’s time to move on” or “it will get better in time” is not consoling.
+It has quite the opposite effect.
+So much so, that they will try to deal with their pain on their own and keep it to themselves.
 This isn’t healthy.

-My message to you all is don’t ever think someone is fine when dealing with grief.
+My message to you all is, don’t ever think someone is fine when dealing with grief.
 They need love and continued support forever.
-They are happy when you share a memory of with them and acknowledge their loved one!
+They are happy when you share a memory with them and acknowledge their loved one!

 Don’t ask them how they are doing, you KNOW how they are doing.
-Ask them out for coffee or a afternoon walk and just be there for them without them having to reach out to you.
+Invite them for coffee.
+Suggest an afternoon walk.
+Be there for them without waiting for them to reach out to you.

 Sometimes they just need you to listen and not try to fix them.
 They are lost right now and will be for a long time.
 They need you to help guide them with your non-judgmental & unconditional love. <3